 These are HCerrors, in the "sandwich" package, which depends on "zoo" package; probably the easiest implementation is via the "Imtest" package.
-So install those 3, coeftest(model1,vcovHC)
+So install those 3,

 '''

 library("zoo")

 library("sandwich")

 library("lmtest")

 '''

 For heteroskedasticity-consistent errors, use the coeftest() function but add the command, vcovHC.
 So from example of CPS data, use: